nexiality/documentation/userguide/InstallingNexial.md

 ### Using Nexial Installer
 **Note**: Nexial requires Java 1.8.0_151 or above and Excel 2007/2010 or above.
-If you don't have Java installed on your system, please follow the section above.
+If you don't have Java installed on your system (the latest Java recommended), please follow the section above.

 <div class="tabs">
     <ul class="tab-links tabs-collapsed">